tbsfrdrch/rpi-kernel-xcompile/README.md

 [2]: http://vagrantup.com "Vagrant"
 [3]: http://megastep.org/makeself/ "Makeself"

-#  A Vagrant-based environment for cross-compiling the Raspberry Pi kernel
+#  A Vagrant-based environment to cross-compile the Raspberry Pi kernel

 ## Overview

-This repository provides a Vagrant configuration to easily and repeatedly create a sandboxed environment for cross-compiling the Raspberry Pi kernel.
+This repository provides a Vagrant configuration to easily and repeatedly create a sandboxed environment for cross-compilation of the Raspberry Pi kernel.

 It provides a convenient way of provisioning an Ubuntu box with all the tools that are necessary to cross-compile the Raspberry Pi kernel.
 In addition to that it comes with a script to automatically download the kernel sources, start the kernel configuration tool, build the kernel and finally package it into a self-extracting installer.
 The installer allows to easily install the new kernel on the Pi, while at the same time taking care of creating a backup of a possibly already existing kernel of the same version.
 Last but not least a basic script to rollback the kernel version is also packaged with that backup.